Recursive properties of the characteristic polynomial of weighted lattices: A Critical Theorem for q -Polymatroids

 \section{A Critical Theorem for {\em q}-Polymatroids}

-We consider properties of a $q$-polymatroid arising from an $\F_q$-linear rank-metric code.
+We now consider properties of a $q$-polymatroid arising from an $\F_q$-linear rank-metric code.
 There are several papers outlining properties of rank-metric codes.
 The $q$-polymatroids associated with these structures have been studied in \cite{GLJ,gorla2019rank,shiromoto19}.
-We now fix $E=\F_q^n$.
+Throughout this section, we fix $E=\F_q^n$.

-\begin{lemma}[\cite{byrne2021weighted,gorla2019rank}] Let $C$ be an $\mathbb{F}_{q}$-$[n\times m,k]$ rank-metric code.
-The following hold. \begin{enumerate} \item[(1)] $\M[C^{\perp}] = (\M[C])^*$. \item[(2)] $\pp(\M[C]/U;q)=|C_{=U}|$. \item[(3)] $W_i(C) = A_{\M[C]}(i,q)$ for each $i \in [n]$. \end{enumerate} \end{lemma}
+\begin{lemma}[\cite{byrneweighted,gorla2019rank}] Let $C$ be an $\mathbb{F}_{q}$-$[n\times m,k]$ rank-metric code.
+The following hold. \begin{enumerate} \item[(1)] $\M[C^{\perp}] = (\M[C])^*$. \item[(2)] $\pp(\M[C]/U;q)=|C_{=U}|$. \item[(3)] $W_i(C) = A_{\M[C]}(i;q)$ for each $i \in [n]$. \end{enumerate} \end{lemma}

-\begin{remark} Note that in the Definition~\ref{def:vector_codes}, the rank function of $\M[C]$ is the rank function of the associated $(q,m)$-polymatroid as defined in Definition \ref{def:codepoly}, divided by $m$.
-Since $C$ is $\F_{q^m}$-linear, $C_U$ is an $\F_{q^m}$-vector space for each subspace $U$ and so has $\F_q$-dimension a multiple of $m$.
-Therefore the results of Lemma \ref{lem:repqpoly} hold with $q^m$ in place of $q$.
-For example, we have $p(\M[C]/U;q^m)=|C_{=U}|$ for an $\F_{q^m}$-$[n,k,d]$ code $C$ and subspace $U$. \end{remark}
+\begin{remark} Note that when $C$ is an $\F_{q^m}$-linear vector code the results of Lemma \ref{lem:repqpoly} hold with~$q^m$ in place of $q$.
+Indeed, in the Definition~\ref{def:vector_codes}, the rank function of $\M[C]$ is the rank function of the associated $(q,m)$-polymatroid as defined in Definition \ref{def:codepoly}, divided by $m$.
+Since~$C$ is $\F_{q^m}$-linear, $C_U$ is an $\F_{q^m}$-vector space for each subspace $U$ and so has $\F_q$-dimension which is a multiple of $m$.
+In particular, we have $\pp(\M[C]/U;q^m)=|C_{=U}|$ for an $\F_{q^m}$-$[n,k]$ code $C$ and subspace $U$. \end{remark}

-Note that Part (2) of Lemma \ref{lem:repqpoly} is an instance of the {Critical Theorem~\cite{CrapoRota}} for representable $q$-polymatroids.
-We now present a full extension of this result, which, as in the matroid case, relies on M\"obius inversion applied to the underlying lattice.
-We provide a proof for completeness.
+Note that Lemma \ref{lem:repqpoly} (2) is an instance of the {Critical Theorem~\cite{CrapoRota}} for representable $q$-polymatroids.
+We now present a full extension of this result.